 Yes, iOS supports PWA despite never using the term PWA in public.
 Apple’s browser, Safari, is PWA-friendly, and the tech giant has been making PWA installation easy for users since 2018.
 Users can enjoy offline capabilities on all apple devices, including iOS, iPadOS, and macOS, but they can’t use PWA on other browsers like Google Chrome, Firefox, and edge.

 Is Apple turning PWA-friendly?

-There’s no doubt that Apple finally understands the importance of web apps when compared to its initial days because app owners are getting aware of the cheaper method to reap a higher conversion rate.
+There’s no doubt that Apple finally understands the importance of web apps because app owners now know PWA gets a higher conversion rate.

 As PWA is no more a future but the present of the mobile applications, there’s no escape from it.

 Google has already pushed app owners to have PWAs by associating page ranks with PWA— not directly but indirectly.

 As PWA stands tall for better user-experience by fast page loading, app-like feel, and several other features— it’s not rocket science that your users will end up spending more time on your page.

 And everyone knows that spending more time on the page will lead to more activities, thereby enhancing the page popularity among the users.

 And not to anyone’s surprise— that will index the page among the top list of the search result.